SigmazGFX/1-4_Controller/README.md

 Resetting to default:

-This controller module does have the ability to be reset back to the default passcode ( 1-2-3-4 ) To reset the controller to the default passcode, press and hold buttons/switches 2,3,4,and 5 and then power up the controller.
+This controller module does have the ability to be reset back to the default passcode ( 1-2-3-4 ) To reset the controller to the default passcode, press and hold buttons connected to D2, D3, D4, and D5 and then power up the controller.
 The LED at D13 will flash rapidly on and off (20x) to indicate that the default passcode has been reset.
 At this time release all buttons/switches.
 The LED will stop flashing and then the controller will have a 3 second delay before it resumes normal operation.